Please note: AABB reserves the right to make updates to this program.

 Director: Nancy M. Dunbar, MD, Associate Professor of Pathology and Laboratory Medicine, Dartmouth-Hitchcock Medical Center, Lebanon, NH

-Moderator: April D. Hord, BB(ASCP)SBB, MEd, Clinical Information Systems, VCU Medical Center, Richmond, VA
+Moderator: April D. Hord, BB(ASCP)SBB, M.Ed., IRL Technical Trainer, American Red Cross, Richmond, VA

 Speaker: Laura W. Cooling, MD, MSc, Associate Director, Blood Bank and Transfusion Services, University Hospital, Ann Arbor, MI